 Handled It n Own.
 In the second theme, respondents discussed that they did not report stalking because they were able to handle the situation on their own.
 Several respondents echoed statements such as "Because I fixed the situation by myself," or "I handled it myself."
 One respondent explained, "In this case, I felt that I could handle the situation myself.
 I would have contacted someone if I felt my life was threatened or the situation had persisted any longer."
 Several respondents shared that they had confronted the stalker, and in doing so, ended the stalking.
 One respondent wrote, "I confronted the person that was doing the stalking and we talked it all out and there were no more issues after that, so I did not see it necessary to report at that point."
 Another respondent stated, "Because once I confronted them, they stopped constantly trying to contact me."
-Another respondent explained, "I confronted the situation did him if he didn't stop, I would report him to the professor he was working with (he was a TA) and he stopped."
-Other respondent stated, "blocked them on all medias," and another respondent noted, "Blocked all interaction."
-Another respondent wrote, "I just avoided and ignored the person if they ever reached out and eventually, they stopped reaching out to me."
+Another respondent explained, "I confronted the guy and told him if he didn't stop, I would report him to the professor he was working with (he was a TA) and he stopped."
+Other respondents handled the situation by ignoring and blocking all contact with the stalker.
+One respondent stated, "blocked them on all medias," and another respondent noted, "Blocked all interaction."
+Another respondent wrote, "I just avoided and ignored the person if they ever reached out and eventually they stopped reaching out to me."